 - Complete all assignments to the satisfaction of the course director.

-- Any assignments that are not completed or are completed poorly must be completed to the satisfaction of the course director before a PASS can be issue.
+- Any assignments that are not completed or are completed poorly must be completed to the satisfaction of the course director before a PASS can be issued.

-- The student must make up excused absences that are beyond the maximum allowance set by TTUHSC
+- The student must make up excused absences beyond 16 hours.

 - Clinical evaluations must meet a minimum standard of the following: